Best High-Protein Breakfast Ideas for Women Over 40 (Simple & Filling)

 Cottage cheese is another reliable source of protein.

-Pair it with fruit like berries or pineapple for something simple that still feels balanced.
+Pair it with fruit like berries or pineapple for something simple yet balanced.

 What to Avoid